 Click here for Directions :

-Due to limited parking up the hill, please plan to park in the lower parking lot.
+Due to limited parking on the hill, please plan to park in the lower lot.

 8th Annual Southwest Oregon Leadership Conference

 9:00 - Sign in

 9:40 – Cow Creek Band of Umpqua Tribe of Indians|Michael Rondeau

 10:15 – Leading Trauma Informed Schools|Kristin Van Marter Souers

 12:25 - Leading Trauma Informed Schools (continued)|Kristin Van Marter Souers